coderhead-cmd/Skin-Cancer-Detection/README.md

 The ResNet50-based CNN demonstrated high classification accuracy, effectively distinguishing between multiple lesion types.
 Visualizations of training curves and confusion matrices confirm that the model generalizes well without significant overfitting.

-The model achieved an accuracy exceeding 90%, highlighting its potential as a dependable diagnostic support tool.
+The model achieved an accuracy of 86%, highlighting its potential as a dependable diagnostic support tool.
 Misclassifications mainly occurred between visually similar lesions such as BKL and MEL, indicating scope for further refinement using hybrid or ensemble models.

 ## Future Work